Can Married Couples Have Separate Health Insurance? What You Should Know

 Access to out-of-network care: If, for example, one partner needs to travel more than the other, they may want to make sure their plan is going to give them the best coverage possible when they are away from home.

-Under the American Care Act, which was signed into law in 2010, employers with more than 50 full-time employees are required to offer coverage to employees and their eligible dependents (like your kids).
+Under the American Care Act (also known as the Affordable Care Act), which was signed into law in 2010, employers with more than 50 full-time employees are required to offer coverage to employees and their eligible dependents (like kids under 26).
 Despite this, there is currently no requirement that employers provide coverage to spouses and life partners.
 Many employers do offer health coverage to partners, but this often raises the cost of your insurance and/or deductible amounts.

-We recommend using Stride to see all of the options available to you in your state of residence or due to your income level or employment type.
+Stride can help you see all the options available to you in your state of residence and based on your income level or employment.
 You may discover situations where it can be more cost-effective to have separate plans — even if you’re married and sharing other household expenses.

-Check with your benefits department, because some companies offer life partner benefits to couples that have been living together for a set amount of time.
-You may need to provide documents proving that you live together.
-If this is not the case and you cannot add your partner until after you are legally married, just be sure to add your spouse to your plan within 60 days of your wedding.
+Check with your benefits department, because some companies offer life partner benefits to couples who have been living together for a set amount of time.
+You may need to provide documents proving you live together.
+If this isn’t the case and you can’t add your partner until after you’re legally married, just be sure to add your spouse to your plan within 60 days of your wedding.

-Getting married is considered a qualifying life event, which means you can make changes to your health insurance policy outside of the open enrollment period (OEP).
+Getting married is considered a qualifying life event, which means you can make changes to your health insurance policy outside of the Open Enrollment Period (OEP).
 If you miss that 60-day window, you will likely have to wait until your company’s OEP before making any changes to your coverage.
-OEPs vary by company and state, so if you’re confused, check with your benefits department.
+OEPs vary by company and state, but they usually run from November to mid-January.
+If you’re confused, check with your benefits department.

 Your benefits officer or HR department should be able to help you sort this out, but don’t wait to get the process started.
 Any lapse in coverage for you or your spouse could mean costly medical bills or unexpected out-of-pocket expenses.

-Getting married is a qualifying life event that allows you to make changes to your health insurance policy outside of OEP.
+Getting married is a qualifying life event that allows you to make changes to your health insurance policy outside of OEP, as long as at least one of you had qualifying health insurance for at least one day in the 60 days before your wedding.

 Other qualifying life events include: